 The college remained a small and intimate learning environment for the years following and received accreditation in 1962.
 Over the next 20 years, the college would add facilities and increase the academic rigor of its programs.
 During the 1980s, George Fox adopted an innovative mindset and rapidly expanded its program offerings, which triggered a growth spurt that continued for the next 20 years.

 With the school's merger with Western Evangelical Seminary in 1996, the college changed its name to "George Fox University."
 During the next 12 years, the university experienced rapid growth, quadrupling in size.
 Enrollment surpassed 3,300 students in 2008.

 Today, George Fox is Oregon's nationally recognized Christian university, providing students with personal attention, global opportunities to learn and serve, and a support community that encourages academic rigor and spiritual growth.
-The university offers more than 40 majors, adult degree programs, five seminary degrees, and 12 master's and doctoral degrees.
-In addition to a residential campus in Newberg, Ore., classes are now taught in Portland, Salem and Redmond, Ore., as well as in Boise, Idaho.
+The university offers more than 40 majors, adult degree programs, six seminary degrees, and 12 master's and doctoral degrees.
+In addition to a residential campus in Newberg, Ore., classes are now taught in Portland, Salem and Redmond, Ore.